ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 - there must be **5** machines in *Idle* state,
 - each machine can be in *Idle* state up to **600** seconds (after this it will be removed),
 - each machine can handle up to **100** builds (after this it will be removed),
-- Docker Machine uses `digitalocean` driver.
+- Docker Machine is using `digitalocean` driver,
+- Docker Machine is using registry mirroring, with mirror service available at `http://10.11.12.13:12345`,
+- runner is using distributed cache with Amazon S3 service.

 `MachineOptions` parameter contains options for `digitalocean driver` used by Docker Machine, and one option for Docker Machine itself (`engine-registry-mirror`).